 sample_averages contains the averages for all 10,000 repetitions of the random sampling, and

 observed_statistic is 13.667, the average score of Section 3.

 np.count_nonzero(sample_averages <= observed_statistic) / repetitions

 About 5.7% of the simulated random sample averages were 3.667 or below.
 If we had drawn the students of Section 3 at random from the whole class, the chance that their average would be 13.667 or lower is about 5.7%.

 This chance has an impressive name.
 It is called the observed significance level of the test.
 That’s a mouthful, and so it is commonly called the P-value of the test.

-The P-value is the chance, based on the model in the null hypothesis, that the test statistic is equal to the value that was observed in the data or is even further in the direction of the alternative.
+Definition: The P-value of a test is the chance, based on the model in the null hypothesis, that the test statistic will be equal to the observed value in the sample or even further in the direction that supports the alternative.**